-Registration Number REG-0030473 Date of Registration 07.01.2019 Expiry date of registration 06.01.2022 Conditions attached by the chief Condition 1 - The designated centre The Children's Sunshine Home inspector to registration shall be operated at all times in conjunction with the Health Act 2007 as amended from time to time; Condition 2 - The designated centre The Children's Sunshine Home shall be operated at all times in compliance with the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities Regulations 2013 and the Health Act 2007 (Registration of Designated Centres for Persons (Children and Adults) with Disabilities Regulations 2013 and in compliance with all other regulations made under the Health Act 2007 as amended from time to time; Condition 3 - The designated centre The Children's Sunshine Home shall be operated at all times in compliance with the National Standards for Residential Services for Children and Adults with Disabilities (January 2013) (as amended, consolidated, restated or replaced from time to time) and in compliance with all other standards made under the Health Act 2007 and as the Chief Inspector may notify to the registered provider from time to time; Condition 4 - The designated centre The Children's Sunshine Home shall be operated at all times in compliance with all other legislation regulations and standards which are applicable to it; Condition 5 - Subject to any prohibitions or restrictions contained in any other condition(s), the designated centre The Children's Sunshine Home shall be operated at all times in accordance with, and shall provide only the services set out in its Statement of Purpose, as delivered and amended from time to time in accordance with Regulation 3 of the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities Regulation 2013 (S.I.
-No. 367/2013), (as amended, consolidated, restated or replaced from time to time); Condition 6 - The maximum number of persons that may be accommodated at the designed centre The Children's Sunshine Home is 19.
+Registration Number REG-0030473 Date of Registration 07.01.2019 Expiry date of registration 06.01.2022 Conditions attached by the Condition 1 - The designated centre shall be operated at all times in chief inspector to registration compliance with the Health Act 2007 as amended from time to time; Condition 2 - The designated centre shall be operated at all times in compliance with the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities Regulations 2013 and the Health Act 2007 (Registration of Designated Centres for Persons (Children and Adults) with Disabilities Regulations 2013 - 2015 (as amended, consolidated, restated or replaced from time to time) and in compliance with all other regulations made under the Health Act 2007 as amended from time to time; Condition 3 - The designated centre shall be operated at all times in compliance with the National Standards for Residential Services for Children and Adults with Disabilities (January 2013) (as amended, consolidated, restated or replaced from time to time) and in compliance with all other standards made under the Health Act 2007 and as the Chief Inspector may notify to the registered provider from time to time; Condition 4 - The designated centre shall be operated at all times in compliance with all other legislation regulations and standards which are applicable to it; Condition 5 - Subject to any prohibitions or restrictions contained in any other condition(s), the designated centre shall be operated at all times in accordance with, and shall provide only the services set out in its Statement of Purpose, dated 11/08/2020, as delivered and amended from time to time in accordance with Regulation 3 of the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities Regulation 2013 (S.I.
+No. 367/2013), (as amended, consolidated, restated or replaced from time to time); Condition 6 - The maximum number of persons that may be accommodated at the designed centre The Children's Sunshine Home is 14.

-Written By: Anne-Marie Carroll Date Issued: 24/02/2021 Revision Number: 23 Director of Nursing Approved By: Niall McHugh - Chairman Review Date: 24/06/2021 Page 3 of 45 Board of Directors
+Written By: Anne-Marie Carroll Date Issued: 29/11/2021 Revision Number: 25 Director of Nursing Approved By: Niall McHugh - Chairman Review Date: 29/05/2022 Page 3 of 42 Board of Directors -